-The classic mechanism of injury causing an ACL tear is a non-contact injury after a sudden pivot with the leg planted – think of skiers who twist their torso with their ski fixed in the snow.
-Patients will commonly report a popping sound or sensation at the time of the injury.
+The classic mechanism of injury causing an ACL tear is a non-contact injury after a sudden pivot with the leg planted – think of a skier who twists his or her torso with their ski fixed in the snow (see question 11).

 The classic history for PCL injury is a direct blow to the anterior shin with the knee flexed (by the dashboard in a motor vehicle collision, say) generalized knee pain, a limp, and mild to moderate knee swelling.
 Patients with injuries to the PCL do not typically describe a popping sensation.

 Patients with chronic PCL deficiency do not complain of instability but rather anterior (patellofemoral) knee pain.
 That is because patients have learned to stabilize their knee by “holding on” to their tibia with active quadriceps force.
 This quadriceps force loads the patellofemoral joint causing articular degeneration.

 Also, because rupture of the posterior cruciate ligament leads to an increase in passive sagittal laxity in the medial compartment of the knee (the tibia is displaced posteriorly relative to the femur), PCL-deficient knees are at risk of subsequent medial meniscal injury and arthritis of the medial of the femoral-tibial joint.